 The microphone has acceptable noise handling.
 It struggles to separate your voice from background noises, even if you're in a moderately noisy setting.

 The JBL CLUB PRO Plus have a good battery performance.
 With their ANC on, they last 7.4 hours off of one charge, which is longer than the JBL Live Pro+ TWS True Wireless.
 Their portable charging case offers around three extra charges.
 They also have an auto-off timer to help conserve their battery life, which you can adjust in the app.
 While you can use one bud while the other charges, only some of the controls will be available.

 The JBL Headphones app is impressive.
 There's a parametric EQ and presets to help you customize their sound profile to your liking.
 You can also use the app to see the battery level, find the buds, and customize the gestures or controls on the buds.
 Also, you can adjust the auto-off timer and turn the auto play/pause feature on and off.

 The JBL CLUB PRO Plus have decent Bluetooth connectivity.
 Unlike the JBL Tour One Wireless, you won't be able to pair them to your smartphone and laptop at the same time.
-They also don't support NFC or multi-device pairing, which is disappointing.
-Also, their latency with PCs and Android devices is likely too high to be suitable for watching videos, though they perform a bit better with iOS devices.
+They also don't support NFC pairing.
+Their latency with PCs and Android devices is likely too high to be suitable for watching videos, though they perform a bit better with iOS devices.
 That said, if you want lower latency when streaming video, they have a 'Video Mode' that helps bring latency values within a good range, ensuring that you don't experience lip-syncing errors.
 Some apps compensate for latency, so your real-world experience may vary.

 These headphones are Bluetooth-only.